BarbyKelly/blog/README.md

 - Admin would notify User, if their Comment has been deleted due to inappropriate details, wording or images
 - Admin won't have an option to edit other User's post
 - Admin can notify User if there's spelling error, inappropriate details, in their comment, before deleting it
+- Resources to be replaced with links that open without ads

 [Back to the overview](#content)